 Providence St. Vincent Hospital

 Debbie Sanchez RN BSN CEN, Magnet Program Director, Portland, OR

-- Providence will host a certification lunch for certified nurses, with a guest speaker.
+- Providence St. Vincent Hospital hosted a certification lunch for certified nurses featuring a guest speaker.

 Nebraska Methodist Hospital

 Celeste M. Felix, MSN CNS-BC, CEN, SANE, Clinical Nurse Specialist & Magnet Coordinator, Omaha, NE